Umuzi-org/ACN-syllabus/content/projects/github-api-consume/_index.md

 title: Consume Github API
 ---

-In this project you'll make use of Github's awesome API.
+In this project, you'll make use of Github's awesome API.
 We chose Github for this project because:

-- you are already familiar with Github
+- you are already familiar with Github,
-- The api is really well documented
+- the API is really well documented,
-- the api is solidly built and a lot of people use it
+- and the API is solidly built and a lot of people use it.

 ## Instructions

-First, get familiar with consuming apis from the command line.
+First, get familiar with consuming APIs from the command line.
 Play with this.
 [Getting started with the Github API V3](https://developer.github.com/v3/guides/getting-started/).

 Remember, `curl` is your friend.
 And so is `man`. (try typing in `man curl` at the command line)